SquadFM/Falcon-4-BMS-Linux/README.md

 `WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" winetricks list-installed`

-- If not all of the above libraries were installed (dotnet40, dotnet48, vcrun2015, dxvk), follow these instructions:
+- The following steps in this chapter are only required if not all of the above libraries were installed (dotnet40, dotnet48, vcrun2015, dxvk).
+If so, follow these instructions:

 `WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" winetricks -q`